Infection in Nose After Rhinoplasty: Signs & TreatmentsFacial Plastic Surgery

 7) Is it possible to get a nose infection after revision rhinoplasty?

-In revision rhinoplasty, the stitches are made on scarred tissue, so the chance of getting a stitches infection is high after this procedure.
+In revision rhinoplasty, the stitches are made on scarred tissue, so the chance of getting a stitch infection is high after this procedure.
 Taking antibiotics and maintaining good hygiene is the key to preventing infection after revision rhinoplasty.